markocupic024/Hack-Computer/README.md

 ## Implementation Details

-The project is written in **C**, and I am currently in the process of learning and improving my C programming skills.
+The project is written in **C/C++**, and I am currently in the process of learning and improving my C and C++ programming skills.
 This implementation serves as both a learning exercise and a practical application of the concepts taught in the Nand2Tetris course.

 ### Features